 Although we still have roughly eleven months to worry about the CCPA, there is an important provision within the statute that requires your compliance NOW.
 The CCPA includes a 12-month "look back" provision that allows consumers to access how their personal information has been used by your business over the past twelve months.
 Thus, when the CCPA goes into effect on January 1, 2020, a consumer who inquires on that date must be able to look back to January 1, 2019.
 We’re providing you with this notice so that you can alter your records retention and auto-deletion policies now to preserve this information for later compliance.

 Perhaps you’re not located in California and are wondering if the CCPA applies to you.
 By its terms, the CCPA requires compliance from any business (whether located in California or not), that meets the following criteria:

 Our firm is tracking developments regarding the CCPA closely so that we can provide clients with updated advice as the effective date approaches.
 For now, we need you to do your part by ensuring you are maintaining the necessary consumer personal information and records regarding how such information was used by your company.

-This entry was posted on Thursday, February 07, 2019 and is filed under General News & Firm Announcements, Internet Law News.
+This entry was posted on Thursday, February 07, 2019 and is filed under FTC Advertising Law Compliance, Internet Law News.